Docsvault vs NetDocuments: A Detailed Comparison for Law Firms

 Docsvault Security Highlights:

-- On-premise or private cloud hosting options.
-Role-based user access controls & Active Directory integration
+- Role-based user access controls and Active Directory integration

 - Metadata-driven filing and retrieval